iggredible/chatty.vim/README.md

 ### Configs

-The `configs/` directory store the parameters to send to your provider.
-The provider file name inside `configs/` must use snake case.
+The `configs/` directory stores the parameters to send to your provider.
+To use it, create a JSON file having the provider file name, in snake case, inside `configs/`.

 For example, inside `configs/open_ai.json`:

 ```
 {